 There is no question that someone in the Godhead is resting.
 God, the “One” that created our world had put everything in place for it to function and no longer had to be involved.
 The world, even the universe renews and recreates itself.
 Just like our human bodies become ill and require healing, so the world heals again after a flood or an eruption.
 No matter what God’s enemies may inflict, they cannot destroy His “Handiwork.”
 God made a self-sustaining system that shall run its course in spite of the interruptions.

 God is not the only one resting.
 His Son Jesus, after He completed His redemptive work, returned to heaven.
-He left His work in the hands of His disciples and those that would believe what the disciples believed (Jn.17:20).
+He left His work in the hands of His disciples and those that would believe what the disciples believed (John 17:20).
 A third person or power or force would assist them in their mission.
-Jesus referred to This One as the Counselor or the Holy Spirit (Jn.14:25).
-Only those that would request the Spirit’s assistance would benefit (Lk.11:13).
+Jesus referred to “This One” as the Counselor and the Holy Spirit (John 14:25).
+Only those that would request the Spirit’s assistance would benefit (Luke 11:13).
 Even on the third level, the divine arm of God and Christ will not interfere unless requested and in conjunction with certain conditions.
-That is why David cried out, “Do not take the Holy Spirit from me” (Ps.51:11-12).
+That is why David cried out, “Do not take the Holy Spirit from me” (Psalm 51:11-12).